 Parkinson’s is an insidious and difficult disorder to experience, and we can see that it is much more than just some tremors.
 If you have service-connected Parkinson’s, you need to be fully aware of these secondary conditions in order to receive the medical care and compensation you deserve.

-As you can see, the U.S. Department of Veterans Affairs does offer considerable benefits for veterans who suffer from Parkinson’s because it is a particularly devastating disease.
-For Blue Water veterans who will finally be eligible for presumptive service connection under the expected changes to VA law, it is important to know what benefits are available to you so you do not leave any benefits that you are owed on the table.
-Especially for a condition like Parkinson’s, it is likely that you would be eligible for compensation above and beyond the 100 percent rate when you factor in SMC.
+The U.S. Department of Veterans Affairs does offer considerable benefits for veterans who suffer from Parkinson’s because it is a particularly devastating disease.
+It is likely that you would be eligible for compensation above and beyond the 100 percent rate when you factor in SMC.

 If you’re a former service member living with Parkinson’s Disease, the attorneys at Hill and Ponton are available to help.
 Our team can work with you to navigate the VA disability rating process, so you can earn the disability benefits that you’re entitled to.
 Contact us today for a free case evaluation.